A VOLCANIC BOMB STRIKE ON THE MUSEUM!

 Simon Carpenter, volunteer curator at Frome Museum, says: “The East Mendip Wildlife Watch Group is a fantastic club for young people interested in natural history, rocks and fossils.
 They meet on the second Saturday of the month, 10am-12 noon, at the Somerset Earth Science Centre near Stoke St Michael or at a local nature reserve.
 They look at all sorts of natural history; fungi, birds, fossils, reptiles, flowers, insects and lots more!
 If you would like to join in please phone 01749 840156 or email Gill@earthsciencecentre.org.uk”.

-Frome Museum’s Cabinet of Curiosity was purchased with a generous Community Grant from Frome Town Council.
+Frome Museum’s Cabinet of Curiosity is open to all and was purchased with substantial help from an anonymous donor together with a contribution from a Community Grant from Frome Town Council.

 DISCOVER THE HIDDEN DEPTHS OF FROME

 Rock up at the Frome Museum at 10am on Saturday, 17 September for a fun family day with a difference – hands on activities to launch Mendip Rocks 2016.

 Volunteers from Mendip Hills Area of Outstanding Natural Beauty will be on hand for the launch of their Mendip Rocks 2016 festival designed to reveal the geological wonders of our natural heritage.

 A highlight of this unique event will be guided walking tours of Frome’s hidden geology, tunnels and bridges at 10.30 am and 2.30 pm.
 Not for under 10’s, wellies essential!